michaelcourcy/kasten-tekton/README.md

 See the [video of the ci/cd that embed a restore action](doc/media/videos/03-backup-before-deploy.mp4).

 But before `deploy` we insert a backup action so that if the anything wrong happen with the new version of the app we have a way to revert to the previous version of the application.
-Deploy now depends on builpucsh and backup.
+Deploy now depends on build-push and backup.

 ### Add git-clone and kaniko task